Finding Deviated Behaviors of the Compressed DNN Models for Image Classifications: Preliminary

 \subsection{State of the Art}

-\df~\cite{diffchaser} is a blackbox genetic-based approach to find the triggering inputs for a compressed model.
+\df~\cite{diffchaser} is a black-box genetic-based approach to finding triggering inputs for compressed models.
 In the beginning, it creates a pool of inputs by mutating a given non-triggering input.
 In each iteration, \df crossovers two branches of the selected inputs and then selectively feeds them back to the pool until any triggering input is found.
-To determine whether each mutated input will be fed back to the pool or discarded, \df proposes \textit{k-Uncertainty} fitness function. \textit{k-Uncertainty} measures the difference between the highest probability and k-highest probability of \textit{either} $f(x)$ or $g(x)$.
-Please note that \textit{k-Uncertainty} does not capture the difference between two models, resulting in its ineffectiveness in certain cases, as shown later in the Section Evaluation.
+To determine whether each mutated input will be fed back to the pool, \df proposes \textit{k-Uncertainty} fitness function and uses it to measure the difference between the highest probability and k-highest probability of \textit{either} $f(x)$ or $g(x)$.
+Please note that \textit{k-Uncertainty} does not capture the difference between two models, resulting in its ineffectiveness in certain cases, as shown later in \cref{sec:eval}.
+Another limitation is that the genetic algorithm used in \df needs to crossover a considerably large ratio of inputs and feed them into DNN models in each iteration.
+As a result, it requires thousands of queries from the two models to find a triggering input.
+Such a large amount of queries incur expensive computational resources, which are generally unavailable for devices that have limited computation capabilities, such as mobile phones and Internet-of-Things (IoT) devices.

+There are many white-box test generation approaches for a single DNN model~\cite{surprise, deeptest, deepgauge, deephunter, deepxplore}.
+However, they all need to access the intermediate results or gradient to guide their test input generation.
+Thus, it is impractical to adopt them to address the research problem of this paper.